RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Iterative System Design

 \subsubsection{Runtime Modification Generation and Compilation}

 Once the prompt is constructed, it is sent to GROMIT~\cite{nicholasjj_nicholasjjgromit_2024, jennings_whats_2024}, an open-source runtime behavior generation system for Unity.
 GROMIT processes the prompt by generating Unity code that implements the requested modification, attaches the compiled script to the relevant object, and returns a textual response.
-In \system{}, we upgraded GROMIT to use GPT-4o for improved language and code generation.
-This enables the system to dynamically update scenes while providing users with immediate, self-voiced feedback.
+This enables the system to dynamically update scenes while providing users with immediate, self-voiced feedback. {We used GPT-4o for language and code generation, as it was the most advanced model that supported feasible real-time integration during system development.}